chiahsing-loh/Secure-Network-Devices/README.md

 Using Laptop0, the attacker managed to get a dynamically assigned IP address using DHCP configuration.

-Figure 30: Attacker's Laptop0 IP configuration using DHCP.
+Figure 30: Attacker's Laptop0 IP configuration using DHCP

 The attacker uses the "ping" command to test his unauthorized access and establishes a successful connection with PC0, as shown in Figure 31.